duckietown/gym-duckietown/README.md

 control your robot remotely with the `Duckiebot-v0` environment, you will need to install the software found in the [duck-remote-iface](https://github.com/maximecb/duck-remote-iface) repository on your Duckiebot.

-If you simply want to experiment with lane-following, I would strongly recommend that you start with the `SimpleSim-v0` environment, because it is fast, relatively easy to install, and we know for a fact that reinforcement learning policies can be successfully trained on it.

 Installation
 ------------